AdobeDocs/workfront.en/help/quicksilver/administration-and-setup/set-up-workfront/organizational-setup/deactivate-a-company.md

 user-type: administrator
 product-area: system-administration;user-management
 navigation-topic: organization-setup
-title: Deactivate a company
+title: Deactivate or reactivate a company
 description: You can deactivate a company that you no longer use while retaining all of its associated historical data.
 If you deactivate a company already in use somewhere in the system, it continues to function just like it always has.
 It is not removed or blocked.
 ---

-# Deactivate a company
+# Deactivate or reactivate a company

 You can deactivate a company that you no longer use while retaining all of its associated historical data.
 If you deactivate a company already in use somewhere in the system, it continues to function just like it always has.
 It is not removed or blocked.